Change Your Career Path, Change Your Life: Inspiring Stories for National Career Transition Day

 The trigger

-After working as a cellar worker during the winemaking season, Justine discovered a genuine passion for all aspects of wine production.
+After working as a cellar worker during the winemaking season, Justine discovered a genuine interest in all aspects of wine production.

 After that, I wanted to get more involved in the production process, so I worked in the winery during the winemaking season.

-“Since this profession offers a great deal of flexibility, I decided to broaden my experience by working in various wine-growing regions, both in France and abroad: Beaujolais, New Zealand, Australia, and Chile.”
+"Since this profession offers a great deal of mobility, I chose to broaden my experience by working in various wine-growing regions, both in France and abroad: Beaujolais, New Zealand, Australia, and Chile."

 "These experiences have allowed me to develop an international perspective on wine and gain solid hands-on experience."